ruby-R53/fpkg/README.md

 On `fpkg`, logging works as follows:

-- Two variables, `$FPKG_LOG` and `$LOG_FMT` are commented out.
+- Two variables, `$FPKG_LOG` and `$LOG_FMT`, are commented out.
 They respectively correspond to the location of the log file and the format of the timestamp on the log file.
 - Those variables are commented out by default, disabling the logging feature.
-To enable it, just uncomment them.
+To enable it, just uncomment them and make sure they're set (duh).

 I'm not sure if I should keep it this way, it was the best I could think of.